UBCFormulaElectric/Consolidated-Firmware/specs.md

 PDM-21 | State CAN message | The PDM must transmit the state of its state machine at 100Hz or faster.
 PDM-1 | Heartbeat sending | The PDM must transmit a heartbeat over CAN at 10Hz or faster.
 PDM-2 | Heartbeat receiving | The PDM must throw an AIR shutdown fault once it does not receive three consecutive BMS heartbeats.
-PDM-3 | 18650 overvoltage handling | When the 24V systems are powered by the 18650s and the OV_FAULT GPIO is low (18650 overvoltage fault condition), the PDM must throw an AIR shutdown fault.
 PDM-4 | 18650 charge fault handling | When the CHRG_FAULT GPIO is low (18650s charge fault condition), the PDM must throw a non-critical fault.
 PDM-5 | Boost controller fault handling | When the PGOOD GPIO is low (boost controller fault condition), the PDM must throw a non-critical fault.
 PDM-6 | Voltage sense rationality checks | The PDM must run voltage rationality checks at 1kHz on the following inputs, throwing a non-critical fault if a rationality check fails: <br/> - VBAT_SENSE: min =  6V, max = 8.5V. <br/> - 24V_AUX_SENSE: min = 22V, max = 26V. <br/> - 24V_ACC_SENSE: min = 22V, max = 26V.